johnmessing/Project-3/README.md

 ## Usage
 ​
 In the majority of cases, the end user of an application is not a person who has knowledge in the programming area.
 This is why developing an analysis tool with an easy-to-use interface is so crucial.
-The objective of the Bit Prfot is to make accessible financial analysis for people who are not versed in the programming area but have knowledge in the financial field.
+The objective of the SJTM Forecaster is to make accessible financial analysis for people who are not versed in the programming area but have knowledge in the financial field.
-The use of Yahoo Finance gives the application an always 'up-to-date' information data source, which serves as a future-proofs design.

 ## Acknowledgments
 ​